jthack/hydeout/_posts/2023-04-19-prompt-injection-and-mitigations.md

 - **LLM**: Large language model (e.g., ChatGPT, GPT-4)
 - **Prompt functions**: Functions that call an LLM as part of their code (sometimes referred to as an agent)
-- **Prompt firewall**: Security-based LLM functions used on inbound prompts or outbound data
+- **Prompt firewall**: Security-based Prompt Functions used on inbound prompts or outbound data

 ## Why Care?